Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems

 \subsection{Introduction}

-Many open systems of experimental and theoretical interest across biology, chemistry, and physics are coupled to structured environments whose response is not instantaneous~\cite{vanKampen2007StochasticProcesses, klippenstein2021introducing, Memory_and_Friction, PhysRevX.14.021032, ginot2025energy}.
-The resulting non-Markovian dynamics, in which fluctuations and dissipation depend on the system's past evolution, reflects bath memory and the backflow of information from the environment~\cite{RevModPhys.88.021002,RevModPhys.89.015001}.
-Within the framework of stochastic thermodynamics~\cite{seifert2012stochastic,ohkuma2007fluctuation,speck2007jarzynski,PhysRevLett.116.020601,PhysRevX.7.011008,RevModPhys.92.041002,kanazawa2025stochastic}, entropy production quantifiying irreversibility is always nonnegative, but memory effects can render its rate transiently negative~\cite{PhysRevE.99.012120,RevModPhys.93.035008}, indicating that the bath can temporarily store and return energy to the system~\cite{ginot2025energy}.
-This suggests that memory is a potential physical resource, as has been explored in the contexts of channel capacities~\cite{RevModPhys.86.1203}, metrology~\cite{yang2024control}, information erasure~\cite{bylicka2016thermodynamic}, and heat engines~\cite{PhysRevE.106.014114,krishnamurthy2023overcoming}.
+Many open systems of experimental and theoretical interest across biology, chemistry, and physics are coupled to structured environments whose response is not instantaneous~\cite{vanKampen2007StochasticProcesses, klippenstein2021introducing, Memory_and_Friction, das2023enhanced, PhysRevX.14.021032, ginot2025energy}.
+The resulting non-Markovian dynamics, in which fluctuations and dissipation depend on the system's past evolution, reflects the bath memory and the backflow of information from the environment~\cite{RevModPhys.88.021002,RevModPhys.89.015001}.
+Within the framework of stochastic thermodynamics~\cite{seifert2012stochastic,ohkuma2007fluctuation,speck2007jarzynski,PhysRevLett.116.020601,PhysRevX.7.011008,RevModPhys.92.041002,kanazawa2025stochastic}, entropy production---which quantifies irreversibility---is always nonnegative, yet memory effects can render its rate transiently negative~\cite{PhysRevE.99.012120,RevModPhys.93.035008}, indicating that bath memory has the potential to reduce irreversibility.
+This suggests that memory is a potential physical resource, as explored for channel capacities~\cite{RevModPhys.86.1203}, metrology~\cite{yang2024control}, information erasure~\cite{bylicka2016thermodynamic}, and heat engines~\cite{PhysRevE.106.014114,krishnamurthy2023overcoming}.